Sunday, September 20, 2015

 listen to a newspaper being read aloud

 But a third of the out-of-work are artisans in luxury production, who are unfit for physical labor.
-As well, the government does not wish to compete with businesses, or confront employers who oppose whatever interferes with their control over labor.
+As well, the government does not wish to compete with businesses, or confront employers who oppose whatever interferes with their control over the work force.

 Turning points: